7 Gold: History

 From 10 December 2010 to the end of 2012, 7 Gold programming became visible on the Hot Bird satellite thanks to 7 Gold Telecity; subsequently due to the high satellite management costs, the broadcaster renounced satellite transmissions.

-The network started "my7.tv" where you can see all the Diretta Stadio videos on your smartphone.
+The network started "my7.tv" where you can see all the videos of shows like Diretta Stadio on a smartphone.
 It is also possible to interact with guests in the studio via an app for electronic devices.

-On 10 September 2017, 7 Gold renewed its logo and graphics and inaugurates new studios at the headquarters, located in Assago, which allowed the start of the transmission of contents in 16:9.
+On 10 September 2017, 7 Gold renewed its logo and graphics and inaugurates new studios at the headquarters, located in Assago, which allowed the start of the transmission of contents in 16:9 (Additionally, from 1999 to 2017 some imported programs were broadcast in 4:3, except movies broadcast in fullscreen are letterboxed until 2018, then cropped to 16:9 (except some movies produced/aired in 16:9) since the end of 2018).
 Consequently, the "Silver Production" company was born, an equal joint venture between PRS Mediagroup and 7 Gold.
 Thus the Prs, as well as being the national advertising agency for 7 Gold, de facto also plays the role of publisher.

-From 18 June 2018, 7 Gold Telecity is no longer visible in the Sardegna1 mux as the agreement with 7Gold has ended, thus being the only region not covered.
+From 18 June 2018, 7 Gold is no longer visible in the Sardegna1 MUX as the agreement with 7 Gold has ceased, thus being the only region not covered in Italy until 2023.

+In December 2023, Tacchino sold Telecity (Lombardy, Piedmont, Liguria and Valle d'Aosta) to the Netweek group and therefore left the 7 Gold network, thus resulting in 7 Gold airing TOPCalcio24 programming starting January 1, 2024.